A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Video Understanding

 \subsection{Others}

-\textbf{Video Object Segmentation} Wang {\it et al.}~\cite{wang2019zero} adopt GNNs to capture the high-order relations among video frames to help segment objects from a global perspective.
-In addition, they extend the convolution operations in classical GNNs to adapt to the pixel-level segmentation task.
-Lu {\it et al.}~\cite{lu2020video} extends~\cite{wang2019zero} by introducing a graph memory network to store memory in a graph structure with memory cells as nodes.
-And the query between the current frame and the memory graph help to predict the segmentation mask of the current frame.
+\textbf{Video Object Segmentation} Wang {\it et al.}~\cite{wang2019zero} adopt GNNs to capture higher-order relations among video frames to help object segmentation from a global perspective.
+In addition, they adapt the convolution operation in classical GNNs to the pixel-level segmentation task.
+Lu {\it et al.}~\cite{lu2020video} extend~\cite{wang2019zero} by introducing a graph memory network to store memory in a graph structure with memory cells as nodes.
+And the query of a video frame in the memory graph facilitates segmentation mask prediction of that frame.

-\textbf{Multi-Object Tracking} aims to track all the object instances in a video.
-Two-step tracking-by-detection methods take object detections of all frames as nodes and the connection between pairwise objects in different frames as edges.
-Grouping nodes into connected components can obtain the trajectories of objects.
-Braso {\it et al.}~\cite{braso2020learning} propose a time-aware message passing network on the detection graph to encode the temporal structure of the graph and predict whether edges are active or non-active to obtain the connected components.
-Weng {\it et al.}~\cite{weng2020gnn3dmot} suggest first connecting tracked objects and detected objects in two consecutive frames based on their spatial distances.
-Then, the GNNs~\cite{wang2019dynamic} are used to aggregate features of neighbors to the current nodes and regress the edges to obtain the connectivity between the tracked objects and the detected ones.
+\textbf{Multi-Object Tracking} aims to track all the objects in a video.
+Two-step tracking-by-detection methods set up detection graphs where object detection instances in all frames are taken as nodes and an edge connects two instances in consecutive frames.
+The trajectory of an object forms a connected component in such a graph.
+Braso {\it et al.}~\cite{braso2020learning} propose a time-aware message passing network on the detection graph to encode its temporal structure and predict whether an edge is active or non-active to obtain the connected components.
+Weng {\it et al.}~\cite{weng2020gnn3dmot} suggest first connecting tracked objects and detected objects in two consecutive frames according to their spatial distances.
+Then, GNNs~\cite{wang2019dynamic} are used to aggregate features from neighbors and predict the status of edges to obtain the connectivity between the tracked objects and the detected ones.